 embedded utilities.
 The Display Desktop Folder Contents

 option automatically populates the Desktop with any item seen in

 Right-click an icon on the desktop to view a variety of customization options:

 - Start Moving Item: Click the icon to lock it in place once it is in the desired location.

-- Start Resizing Item: Use the mouse to increase or decrease size.
-Click when finished adjusting the icon to save the changes.
+- Start Resizing Item: Move the mouse to resize the icon/widget.
+Click to save any changes.

 - Increase Desktop Icon Sizes: Increases the size of all desktop icons, repeat as necessary.